gnnrbachelor/typh0n/content/blog/the-awakening/index.md

 ![The Hermetic Triump](./hermetic_triumph.jpg).

 > "I was in the death struggle with self: God and Satan fought for my soul those three long hours.
-God conquered — now I have only one doubt left — which of the twain was God? -Aleister Crowley."
+God conquered — now I have only one doubt left — which of the twain was God?" -Aleister Crowley.

 Every human wants to be a god.
 We are driven from within toward greater expansion of the Self.
 More power.
 More knowledge.
 Greater awakening.
 Our earliest ancestors with moon-light sacrificial rituals and the modern psychonaut hypnotically tripping to EDM have the same goal.
 Self-Realization.
 Cosmic Consciousness.
 Self-deification.